Many people think of dehydration and freeze-drying as the same thing. Actually, they are not. They are very different from each other.

 Freeze-Drying Process

-Some reports say that freeze-drying originated in the Inca Empire.
-However, more reliable sources indicate that freeze-drying was invented during World War II when it was used to preserve blood plasma, drugs, and later troop food.
+Freeze-drying is a relatively new modern preservation process.
+It was invented during World War II when it was used to preserve blood plasma, drugs, and later troop food.

 The freeze-drying process is relatively simple.
 Food is placed on a large shelf in a vacuum chamber.
 The temperature is lowered to below freezing and then gradually increased.
 The water in the food is converted from a solid form to a gas, thus preserving the structure and nutritional value of the food.

-Key Difference Between Freeze-Dried and Dehydrated
+Difference Between Freeze-Dried and Dehydrated

 Moisture

-The main goal of food preservation is to remove water, so that food does not spoil and grow mold.
+The main goal of food preservation is to remove water so that food does not spoil and grow mold.
 Dehydration removes 90-95% of the water, while freeze-drying removes 98099% of the water.

 Dehydrating food yourself at home usually leaves 10% moisture, but professional techniques dehydrate more thoroughly and therefore provide a longer shelf life.